 The AUX.
 INPUT jack in the upper right is a standard 3.5 mm stereo jack.
 It is provided to allow accessories like MP3 players to be added to your system.
 Our Bluetooth® adapter kit option includes a panel mount extension cable that allows you to move this jack to a more accessible position.
 To switch to the auxiliary input mode, tune the radio to the extreme low end of the dial in either band.
-(Hint:Set a pushbutton at this point to allow rapid switching).
 The radio will resume playing when you tune towards the middle of the dial.
 The volume, tone, and balance controls will be functional in the AUX mode, but the alternate fader control will not be accessible.
 If the accessory is powered by the orange wire, when the radio is turned off, the accessory will automatically turn off.
 You should adjust the accessory audio level to match the level of the radio.
 Check the instruction manual for your specific option for how to set the audio level.

 Below the Aux. input there is an 8 position switch that allows you to select certain options.
 You can customize your radio for 1, 2, 3, or 4 speakers, and choose reception for American or European broadcast frequencies.
 The AM broadcast band in the Americas is 530 to 1710 kHz in 10 kHz steps, and for all of Europe, the UK and Japan it is 531 to 1629 kHz in 9 kHz steps.
 The FM broadcast band in the Americas is 87.5 to 107.9 MHz in 200 kHz steps, and for western Europe and the UK it is 87.5 to 108.0 MHz in 100 kHz steps.
 Japan and eastern Europe FM frequencies are not compatible with this receiver.
 Your radio is shipped with 4 speakers and North America selected.
 The switch has an arrow and a screwdriver slot molded into it.
 It is intended to be set (if necessary) before installation.
 It is only read when the radio is powered on.
 Any further changes will be ignored until the next time the radio is powered on.
 In the 4 speaker position all 4 speakers are active and the balance and fader controls work as described.
 In the 3 speaker position, the left front speaker is turned off, the right front speaker is always on.
 The balance control shifts between the left rear and right rear speakers and there is no fader.
-In the 2 speaker position both rear speakers are turned off, the balance control is active but there is no fader.
-In the 1 speaker position, only the right front speaker is functional and neither the balance or fader controls have any effect.
+In the 2 speaker position both rear speakers are turned off, the balance control have any effect.
 In this setting the receiver and the aux inputs operate in mono mode so that the information from both the right and left channels will be heard in the single speaker.
 The stereo indicator will not function.